goldfinch/json-editor/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/goldfinch/json-editor.svg?labelColor=333&color=F8C630&label=Downloads)](https://packagist.org/packages/spatie/schema-org)
 [![License](https://img.shields.io/packagist/l/goldfinch/json-editor.svg?labelColor=333&color=F8C630&label=License)](https://packagist.org/packages/spatie/schema-org)

 Indispensable tool to work with JSON data.
-Makes it easy to handle any JSON schema and adjusts the output for Silverstripe templates.
+Makes it easy to handle any JSON schema in a user-friendly interface and adjusts the output for Silverstripe templates.

 This module is using [json-editor](https://github.com/json-editor/json-editor) under the hood.
 Refer to its [README](https://github.com/json-editor/json-editor/blob/master/README.md) to learn more about JSON Schema, all types, properties, and available options that you can use.